 Final recruitment decisions are made by members of our recruitment team and business leads.
-We take account of all the information gathered during the application process.
+With the exception of any equal opportunity information, we take account of all the information gathered during the application process.

 You can ask about decisions on your application by speaking to your contact in our recruitment team.

 As an individual, you have certain rights regarding your own personal data.

 For more information on these rights, please see the ‘Your Data Protection Rights’ section of the Capco Privacy Notice.